 Core User Manual

 This manual documents the CC core software.
-The core is a multi-language library and framework used to build novel applications.
-It is composed of language-specific collections of interconnected libraries providing an exceptionally powerful development ecosystem.
+The core is a Lisp development system used to build next-gen applications.
+It is composed of interconnected modules providing an exceptionally powerful development ecosystem.

 1. Introduction